RumRogerz/Movella/README.md

         * nginx's error logs are different than it's access logs.
 So we filter by doing a simple regular expression search.
 The task I was given was to look only for *errors* so I allowed myself to get specific with my search pattern: `(\d{4}/\d{2}/\d{2} \d{2}:\d{2}:\d{2}) \[error\] (.*)`
         * Look through every line in the captured logs and if the regular expressions match, add them to a list and return it's value
     * If there were error logs that were captured, run through the `logIt` function:
         * All errors are a list of lines from all running pods.
-No make things more human readable, lets chop these error lines up and put them together in a more digestible format: (JSON)
+To make things more human readable, lets chop these error lines up using regular expressions and put them together in a more digestible format: (JSON)
         * I may have gone a bit overboard here.
-Some digging on the internet has shown me consistent behaviour in how error logs are written from nginx, so the following regex should work in a fairly consistent manner.
+Some digging on the internet has shown me consistent behaviour in how error logs are written from nginx, so the following regex should work in a fairly homogenous manner.
 I would have most likely gone with Grok over regex, however I did not want to add any additional packages needed to run this script.
         The following pattern includes named groups which makes for object handling in python simpler:
             `(?P<dateTime>\d{4}/\d{2}/\d{2} \d{2}:\d{2}:\d{2})\s+\[(?P<severity>\w+)\]\s+(?P<pid>\d{1,2})#(?P<tid>\d{1,2}):.+\*(?P<connid>\d{1,4})\s(?P<message>.+),\sclient:\s(?P<client>.+),\sserver:\s(?P<server>.+),\srequest:\s(?P<request>.+),\shost:\s(?P<host>.+),\sreferrer:\s(?P<referrer>.+)`
-        * Once a match is established, print it out as json.
+        * Once a match is established, build out a dictionary and print it out as json.
         * If pretty printed, it becomes *much* easier to read:
             ```
+            '2023/03/01 00:44:24 [error] 31#31: *8 open() "/usr/share/nginx/html/images/note.gif" failed (2: No such file or directory), client: 192.168.65.3, server: localhost, request: "GET /images/note.gif HTTP/1.1", host: "localhost:30000", referrer: "http://localhost:30000/parameter-substitution.html"'

+            becomes:

             {
             "dateTime": "2023/03/01 00:44:24",
             "severity": "error",